 Given the value of stored energy quoted in NUREG/CR-2079, five calories per gram stored in the graphite of an Argonaut-type reactor, and assuming that the TRIGA reactor graphite will have similar energy storage, the adiabatic temperature rise of the graphite would be several tens of degrees Celsius if the energy is released quickly.
-Even if the stored energy were to be higher than that calculated by an order of magnitude the adiabatic temperature rise still would not be sufficient to damage the cladding of the fuel element, and of course, considering the relative masses of the graphite, the cladding, the fuel-moderator, and the coolant outside the cladding, the actual temperature rise.
+Even if the stored energy were to be higher than that calculated by an order of magnitude the adiabatic temperature rise still would not be sufficient to damage the cladding of the fuel element, and of course, considering the relative masses of the graphite, the cladding, the fuel-moderator, and the coolant outside the cladding, the actual temperature rise would be much less than the predicted adiabatic temperature rise.